- CAA (UK) Private Pilot.

 - US East Coast & greater Caribbean.

 I learned to sail out of Brixham and the River Dart, with extensive training along the south coast of England and into the Bay of Biscay.
 Through the years, I have charted yachts to cruise the Med & Caribbean.
 I’m currently working towards RYA Ocean Yachtmaster.
 Planning for life off the grid.

 - Shelter Volunteer since 1974.

 - Developing software and websites.

 I’ve been helping out at animal shelters since the 1970s.
 Mending, feeding, walking and caring for the lost, rejected and discarded four-legged friends.
 I’m now able to help on a much larger scale, using a lifetime of Information Technology experience.
 Connecting thousands of animal shelter databases worldwide and managing 30+ websites.
-I believe empty animal shelters are good ones.
-Several of my projects are geared towards speeding up the pet adoption process.
+I believe a good shelter is an empty shelter.
+Several of my current projects focus on animal rescue and speeding up the adoption process.